I've said it before but I'll say it again: there's no better way to see the United States than by taking to the road.

-Start your day off with a visit to Mount Rushmore National Memorial, the famous rock carving dedicated to four influential US presidents.
+You could start your day today with a visit to Mount Rushmore National Memorial, the famous rock carving dedicated to four influential US presidents.

-From Mount Rushmore, continue south to Custer State Park, possibly my favorite part of the Black Hills!
+From Mount Rushmore (or instead of it), continue south to Custer State Park, my favorite part of the Black Hills!
 There is an entry fee to this park (it's not covered by a National Parks Pass), but it's well worth the cost.

 Make for Sylvan Lake first, which is the perfect spot to stop for an early picnic lunch.
 (Or, if picnicking isn't your thing, you can also have lunch at the Sylvan Lake Lodge.)

 After lunch, continue on to the Needles Highway (Route 87), which curves and winds through 14 miles of spindly rock formations called “Needles.”
 Plan to go slow and stop at least a few times for photos.

 If you have time after the Needles Highway, you can also drive the Wildlife Loop to look for some of the park's bison herds.